antoine-pfi/antoine-pfi/README.md

-<h1 align="center">Hi 👋, I'm Antoine Pfister</h1>
+<h1 align="center">Hi, I'm Antoine Pfister</h1>
 <h3 align="center">A french robotics engineer with a Mechanical Engineering background.</h3>

-- 🔭 I’m currently working in research on robotics
+- I’m currently working in research on robotics

-- 📝I published an article about fitler-based segmentation (presented on **2025 IEEE International Conference on Engineering, Technology, and Innovation**): [https://ieeexplore.ieee.org/document/11106616](https://ieeexplore.ieee.org/document/11106616)
+- I published an article about fitler-based segmentation (presented on **2025 IEEE International Conference on Engineering, Technology, and Innovation**): [https://ieeexplore.ieee.org/document/11106616](https://ieeexplore.ieee.org/document/11106616)

-- 📫 How to reach me: **adpfiste@ai2.upv.es (professional email)**
+- How to reach me: **adpfiste@ai2.upv.es (professional email)**

-- 🐍​ I primarily work in Python and have a strong, advanced-level expertise.
+- I primarily work in Python and have a strong, advanced-level expertise.
 I have a deep knowledge of OpenCV, and basic knowledge of Pandas, PyTorch

 <h3 align="left">Connect with me:</h3>
 <p align="left">